-This is a large natural arch that looks like a bridge.
+This is a large natural bridge that looks like an arch.
 Once you get up to Hickman Bridge, you have a little loop.
 Then the trek back is mostly down, which is great for your leg back to the car.

 Llama Hike Tour

 Less than a mile from Capitol Reef Park, is the Llamas Adventures at Capitol Reef Resort.
 We took a 2 hour hike with some new llama friends.
 We each got our own llama to lead on our adventure.
 We also had a guide.
 We homeschool our kids, so this was such an incredible learning opportunity for them.
 They learned about the environment, the llamas, and even Capitol Reef Park from the local guide.
 It was an incredible experience for the whole family.

-Honorable Mention: If you have a little extra time, stop by the Gifford House to try a pie.
+If you have a little extra time, stop by the Gifford House to try a pie.
 They have amazing pies for only $5.99.
 It is a tasty treat after a hike!